AuthenticExecution/examples/button-led-native/README.md

-# cosinet-demo-native
+# button-led-native

-This example is analogous to [cosinet-demo](../cosinet-demo), but all the modules run as normal Linux processes on your machine.
+This example is analogous to [button-led](../button-led), but all the modules run as normal Linux processes on your machine.

 - No TEE protections and no real I/O devices.
 - Instead of having physical Sancus/SGX/Trustzone nodes, we use virtual `Native` nodes